A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: General Mutual Capacity and Duality Result

 \begin{proof} Decompose $f$ into separate flows in each commodity in single commodity networks.
 Then for each commodity, net flow is the same over each cut in the network.
 Hence net flow of $f$ is the same over each cut, as net flow of $f$ over a cut is exactly a vector returning the net flow in each commodity. \end{proof}

-\begin{lemma} A set of compatible local flows admits a local flow over the union of their arc sets and cut sets by the following gluing operation.
-For each arc in the union we find a contributing local flow which assigns that arc a value, then assign that value to the arc.
+\begin{lemma} A set of compatible local flows admits a local flow over the union of their arc sets and cut sets. \end{lemma}

+\begin{proof} For each arc in the union we find a contributing local flow which assigns that arc a value, then assign that value to the arc.
 Compatibility guarantees that all local flows which assign that arc a value assign it the same one.
-The flow so admitted, called the gluing of the local flows, is the unique local flow over the union of the arc sets and cut sets which, when restricted to the arc set and cut set of one of the contributing flows, returns that local flow. \end{lemma}
+The flow so admitted, called the gluing of the local flows, is the unique local flow over the union of the arc sets and cut sets which, when restricted to the arc set and cut set of one of the contributing flows, returns that local flow.

-\begin{proof} Suppose $\{L_i\}_{i\in I}$ is a set of compatible local flows, and suppose $L$ is the product of the above gluing operation.
+Suppose $\{L_i\}_{i\in I}$ is a set of compatible local flows, and suppose $L$ is the product of the above gluing operation.
 We must show that $L$ is a local flow over the union of arc sets and that $L$ reduces to $L_i$ when restricted to its arc set and cut set.

 Because the local flows are compatible, each cut in the union of cut sets has the same value, the value each assigns to $e$.
 Furthermore, compatibility guarantees that $L$ does not assign multiple values to any arc.
 Because it assigns a value to an arc if and only if at least one local flow assigns a value, it assigns values to arcs if and only if they are in the union of the local flows' arc sets.
 Thus $L$ is a local flow over the union of the cut sets of the contributing local flows.
 Furthermore, this assignment is uniquely determined.